This advice applies to Scotland. Change country

 If you are a relative or friend of someone who is unable to give permission for you to complain on their behalf because of illness, incapacity or death, then you may make the complaint if it is agreed that you are a suitable representative.

-There is a useful NHS fact sheet called Feedback and complaints.
+There is a useful NHS leaflet called Feedback and complaints.
 It is available on the NHS inform website at www.nhsinform.co.uk.

-There is also a fact sheet for young people called Have your say! - your right to be heard and it is also available on the NHS inform website at www.nhsinform.co.uk.
+There is also a leaflet for young people called Have your say! - your right to be heard and it is also available on the NHS inform website at www.nhsinform.co.uk.

 Time limits for making a complaint